Skip to main content

 user_input = "admin' OR '1'='1"

-db.execute(f"SELECT * FROM users WHERE username = '{user_input}'")
+db.execute(f"SELECT * FROM users WHERE username = '{user_input}'") # avoid

-2. Batch Operations in Transactions
+2. Batch Operations in a Transaction

 txn = db.begin_transaction()